 Monday - Friday8:00 a.m. - 5:00 p.m.

-The First Judicial District includes the counties of Jefferson and Gilpin, just to the west of Denver.
-Jefferson County is the most populous county in Colorado with a population of 540,000.
-Gilpin County, in stark contrast, lies in the steep mountain area to the west of Jefferson County.
-It was, in its prime, a mining center and still has numerous mines in the area.
+The First Judicial District includes the counties of Jefferson and Gilpin, to the west of the Denver metropolitan area.
+Jefferson County is one of the most populous counties in Colorado with a population of 545,358.
+Gilpin County lies in the steep mountain area to the west of Jefferson County.
+In its prime, Gilpin County was a mining center and there are still numerous mines in the area.
 The cities of Black Hawk and Central City have been centers for limited stakes gaming since 1992 when the citizens approved it for three former mining towns in Colorado.
 These cities today bear little resemblance to their small-town, early 1800's beginnings.
 Large, modern casinos and hotels are squeezed into the landscape of the small mountain communities and bus and car traffic is constant on the winding mountain roads that lead to the area.
-Gilpin is one of the smallest counties in Colorado, both in land area and population, with approximately 5,400 residents.
+Gilpin is one of the smallest counties in Colorado, both in land area and population, with approximately 5,491 residents.

 The Office of the District Attorney is charged with the prosecution of all state criminal offenses occurring in these two counties.
 That amounts to about 3,600 felony cases, 7,600 misdemeanor cases, 1,000 juvenile cases and about 22,000 traffic violations a year.
 These cases are handled by a staff of 175 of which 70 are prosecutors.
 The remaining staff is composed of investigators, victim/witness specialists, diversion counselors and various support staff.
 We operate adult and juvenile diversion programs for first time, non-violent offenders and are also involved in the management and operation of the Juvenile Assessment Center (JAC).
 The JAC is a model program, one of the first of its kind in the country, and is designed to help provide early intervention and assessment for juvenile offenders.